What currency do you need in Prague?

 prague tour

-Go on a tour and pay by a card after we finish.
+Go on a tour and pay by card after we finish.
 I just enabled card payment on all of my tours.

 Have a lovely stay in Prague! 💛